-The Cyber Security Law, which was passed by China’s top legislature, “The Standing Committee of the National People’s Congress,” will take effect in June 1, 2017.
-While leaders in China have stated that this was an “objective need” of China as a major internet power, it’s sparked several concerns among foreign businesses and rights groups on how China will now dictate how companies can operate in their country.
+Leaders in China have stated that this was an “objective need” of China as a major internet power.
+That has sparked concerns among foreign businesses and rights groups on how China will dictate foreign company operation.

 1. Impacts the bottom line.